Image Credit: Taco Table 1. ASPE Performance Criteria for Hot Water Delivery. Look for the color key in the rest of this comment.

 If so, please support this comment.

-Gary Klein is the managing partner of Affiliated International Management.
+Gary Klein is president of Gary Klein & Associates and has been involved in energy efficiency and renewable energy for more than three decades.
 His firm provides consulting on sustainability, primarily on the water-energy-carbon connection.

 Get building science and energy efficiency advice, plus special offers, in your inbox.